vectornguyen76/movie-recommendation/README.md

 # movie-recommendation
-# There are basically three types of recommender systems:-
+# There are basically three types of recommender systems
 ## Demographic Filtering
 They offer generalized recommendations to every user, based on movie popularity and/or genre.
 The System recommends the same movies to users with similar demographic features.
 Since each user is different , this approach is considered to be too simple.
 The basic idea behind this system is that movies that are more popular and critically acclaimed will have a higher probability of being liked by the average audience.
 ## Content Based Filtering